iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 The IOTA DID Method Specification describes a method of implementing the [Decentralized Identifiers](https://www.w3.org/TR/did-core/) (DID) standard on [IOTA](https://iota.org), a Distributed Ledger Technology (DLT).
 It conforms to the [DID specification v1.0](https://www.w3.org/TR/did-core/) and describes how to perform Create, Read, Update and Delete (CRUD) operations for IOTA DID Documents using unspent transaction outputs ([UTXO](https://wiki.iota.org/IOTA-2.0-Research-Specifications/5.1UTXO)) on the IOTA and [Shimmer](https://shimmer.network/) networks, introduced with the [Stardust upgrade](https://blog.shimmer.network/stardust-upgrade-in-a-nutshell/).

+## Data Types & Subschema Notation

+Data types and subschemas used throughout this TIP are defined in [draft TIP-21](https://github.com/iotaledger/tips/pull/41).

 ## Introduction

 ### UTXO Ledger